alexurguz/twitter-profile-api/README.md

 ### `npm deploy`

 Build and deploy the app in the aws infrastructure and run the unit tests

+## Time used

+Time spent

+Case analysis 3 hours
+Twitter api review and proof of concept for this 2 hours Backend project 16 hours
+Documentation 3 hours

 Thanks to read!